By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Students graduating from a school or college must meet the requirements as they were at the time the student entered, or as they were at any subsequent time.
 Candidates who transfer from a school or college and then return must meet the requirements as they were at the time the student returned, or as they were at any subsequent time.
 Students who withdraw (except those on official leave of absence) or are dismissed from the University and later return must meet the requirements as they were at the time the student returned, or as they were at any subsequent time.

 Students seeking an exemption from a University requirement, or wishing to substitute another course for the course prescribed, should consult their academic dean.
-To effect a change, the dean must recommend the change, and the Vice Provost for Undergraduate Education must approve it.
+To effect a change, the dean must recommend the change, and the Vice Provost for Academic Affairs must approve it.
 Transfer students wanting exemptions or substitutions should request them of their academic dean as they enroll.